Tax Fairness

 We're looking for

-• Minimum of five years’ work experience.
+• Minimum of five years of experience in one of the fields listed below.
 Non-linear careers welcome.
 We select on skills, not credentials.

-• Eligibility to work in the Canada, Europe (including UK), Kenya or the US.
+• Eligibility to work in Canada, the EU, Kenya, or the US.

 Profile

-• You don't need a background in tax.
-This is a career transition program — we're looking for transferable skills, not subject-matter expertise.
+• We need a mix of talents and skills: a background in tax is optional.
+This is a career transition program: we're looking for transferable skills, not subject-matter expertise.

 • Ambitious, resourceful, and ready to commit.
-You care about fairness, you're good at what you do, and you want your work to matter.
+You care about justice, you're good at what you do, and you want your work to matter.

 What Happens After You Apply